MES4game/TMP-TEST/README.md

   - description
     - optional: follow the template provided by GitHub
     - if you did not use the template, at least provide a description of the changes
+  - for the merge commit, let GitHub generate it automatically (do not edit it)
   - reviewers: at least one reviewer must be assigned (preferably the repository admin or the service manager)
   - In case of a release PR (from `dev` to `main`):
     - title: `r/<version> - <name>`